 2.2 – Elementor tab> Role manager

 The Role Manager tab will allow you to disable the use of the website builder based on user roles.
 This can be relevant if you are not the only one maintaining your site.
 By default, everyone is allowed to use Elementor.
-You can disable it for users who have the role of publisher, author, contributor, or subscriber.
+However, you can disable it for users who have the role of publisher, author, contributor, or subscriber.

 2.3 – Elementor tab> Tools